 Note that pets are not permitted on trails, in the backcountry, or in the Visitor Center.

 This is due to the safety of local wildlife, so leave your pup at home!

 9. What are must-see spots?

-If you’re reading this article because you’re planning a trip to Badlands National Park this summer, you’re in luck.
+If you’re reading this article because you’re planning a trip to Badlands National Park, you’re in luck.

 We’ll review all the must-see and must-do items.

 This is a moderately strenuous 1.5-mile trail.

 We don’t recommend it for anyone with a fear of heights, for small children who can’t follow directions, or on days following heavy rains.

 You’ll reach a log ladder that climbs up to the top of the ledge after a few minutes of hiking.

 It’s easier to go up the ladder than down, so keep that in mind if you decide to continue.